matthew-brett/pydagogue/curious_git.rst

     worsened as I began to need more advanced (and less well documented) features.

-    When I first started using Git, I read plenty of tutorials, as well as the user manual.
-Though I picked up the basic usage patterns and commands, I never felt like I grasped what was going on “under the hood,” so to speak.
-    Frequently this resulted in cryptic error messages, caused by my random guessing at the right command to use at a given time.
-These difficulties worsened as I began to need more advanced (and less well documented) features.

 Here's a quote from the `pro git book <http://git-scm.com/book>`_ by Scott Chacon.
 The git book is a standard reference that is hosted on the main git website.

     Chapter 9: Git Internals